-The number of attractions that the city holds is overwhelming because Frankfurt is a big city and blessed spot in Germany that offers numerous spectacular scenic attractions that should not be miss.
+The number of attractions that the city holds is overwhelming because Frankfurt is a big city and a blessed spot in Germany that offers numerous spectacular scenic attractions that should not be missed.

 Fun & Best Things to do in Frankfurt, Germany